andrewjbtw/dvcapture/README.md

 # Dependencies

 These scripts rely on a lot of other tools.
 The biggest dependency might be Linux.
-It's not clear if it's possible to run dvgrab on Mac OS X. It might be possible to run many of these scripts under a Linux subsystem on Windows 10, but that would depend on whether the Linux installation can access a firewire connection under Windows.
+It's not clear if it's possible to run dvgrab on Mac OS X. It might be possible to run many of these scripts under a Linux subsystem on Windows 10, but that would depend on whether the Linux installation can access a Firewire connection under Windows.
 Also, Windows 10 doesn't support graphical applications under Linux, though it may in the future.

 In any case, these scripts have only been tested on Ubuntu, versions 14.04, 16.04, and 18.04.